kevindawsongso/aws-cloudsecurity-lab/README.md

   - Enabled Guard Duty for continuous monitoring.
   - Used Detective for in-depth analysis of security findings.
 - **Outcome:** Strengthened threat detection and response capabilities.

+## AWS Services Used
+- **EC2:** Hosting T-Pot honeypot instance.
+- **Security Hub:** Centralized view of security alerts and compliance status.
+- **CloudWatch:** Monitoring and logging of VPC flow logs and other metrics.
+- **IAM:** Identity and Access Management for securing AWS resources.
+Idenities managed for users and service inegrations
+- **CloudTrail:** Logging of AWS API calls for auditing and compliance to ensure secure access control between services.
+- **S3:** Storage for logs and other data.
+- **Billing and Cost Management:** Monitoring AWS usage and expenses.
+- **IAM Identity Center:** Centralized identity management.
+- **Guard Duty:** Threat detection and monitoring of T-Pot instance for malicious activity.
+- **Detective:** Detailed analysis and investigation of potential security issues to aid with threat hunting.